FGEHA Directs Residents Of Sectors G-13, G-14 To Remove Encroachments - UrduPoint

 He said that soon after the passing of the deadline, the authority will take action against the violators.

-"If the encroachment will not be removed by the residents their won, then the authority will act and remove the encroachment with heavy machinery," he warned
+"If the encroachment will not be removed by the residents their won, then the authority will act and remove the encroachment with heavy machinery," he warned\778